 I’m a bit of a nerd.
 No apologies, it’s fun being a nerd.
 There’s a lot of people like me out there who love technology and gadgets and you may have no clue what to get them.
+There are many home devices being made available nowadays, some are very useful when it comes to do tasks at home, you should know about this now!
 I have some ideas for under $100 you can give to your favorite nerd.

 Ceramic Pig Speaker

 I can’t explain it but there’s something darling about this little pig.
 Instead of a corkscrew tail you plug in your mp3 player of choice and the pig broadcasts the sound throughout your home.
 For $7 more you can monogram it with your name or even a special pet name.

 I love my own Nook.
 I didn’t want a tablet because the whole point of an ereader is to read on them and the e-ink makes reading very easy without straining your eyes.
 My battery lasts more than a month even with all the reading I do.
 I also love being able to just touch the screen to turn the page.
 If you know someone who already has an ereader, other great ideas are gift cards for books or a nice case for their device.

 If you know a nerd who hasn’t read the Song of Ice & Fire series, it’s time to introduce them.
 This is the series of books the HBO show Game of Thrones was based on.
 You can buy a 4-ebook set plus the newest book for the nook for just $45 or buy the physical copies of the books for $41.

 You have to know your audience with this one but I got the Wii Fit for my birthday and I love it.
 It wasn’t about losing weight but rather about being active.
 It’s actually a really fun way to work out and I’m surprised by how much energy I use playing with it.
 For a nerdy person me who already has a Wii it’s a great gift idea.
 The only game that gets as much play in my house is the next item on the list.

 Mario Kart Wii with Wii Wheel